top of page

 Instinctive Media collaborating with OAT Productions: A Night Shoot with Humberside Police

 My role on the night was third shooter support.
+I had been recommended to OAT by another creative in Hull, and they were looking for an extra camera operator who could take some of the pressure off on a live, run-and-gun shoot.
 Omar and Tarik were working as A and B cam, but the event had multiple things happening at once, with groups moving through in waves.
-I also offered to drive, which meant we could jump between checkpoints quickly and catch arrivals, departures, and those in-between moments that often make the edit feel real.
+While they focused on interviews and more planned coverage, I was there to capture the B-roll and in-between moments that help the story feel complete.
+I also offered to drive, which meant we could use my car as a practical base for kit and move quickly between checkpoints across the Yorkshire Wolds.

 The shoot was centred around the Humberside Police Night Challenge (March 2025).
 Groups of around 5 to 10 arrived roughly every 15 minutes, signed up, collected kit, grabbed food, then moved into briefing rooms for introductions and map reading.
 While Omar and Tarik focused on interviews and planned sequences, I floated between the moving parts, capturing the moments that would otherwise be missed and helping the story feel complete.
 I was brought in to support with handheld coverage and aerial drone footage, plus the flexibility to be wherever the next useful moment was happening.
+That mattered even more because Omar and Tarik knew there would be points in the evening where interviews were taking priority while the wider event continued around them.
+Having me there meant those live moments were still being covered rather than missed.
+I also offered to step in on the drone side, as OAT were still fairly new to flying drones at the time and, with this being a night shoot, the Air 3 was better suited to the low-light conditions than a smaller drone would have been.

 What the Project Involved

-The Nightwalk Challenge is a unique experience.
+The Night Challenge is a unique experience.
 Participants walked for many miles through the night, completing challenges devised by partner agencies to build relationships and increase awareness of issues such as personal safety and teamwork.
 The shoot was set to begin in the late afternoon and continue well into the early hours, meaning lighting and conditions would shift throughout.

 Instinctive Media was tasked with supporting coverage.
-For this, I used a Canon R6 paired with a Sigma 24 70mm f2.8 lens, shooting in a run and gun style to adapt to the changing circumstances of the event.
+For this, I used a Canon R6 paired with a Sigma 24-70mm f2.8 lens, shooting in a run-and-gun style to adapt to the changing circumstances of the event.
 As daylight faded, a SmallRig RC 60b LED COB light was used to help maintain quality in low light.
 Anticipating creative needs, I also offered to include drone footage filmed with a DJI Air 3 at no extra cost, to give the edit additional cinematic options.

 The biggest challenge for me was deciding what not to bring.
-Overnight shoots can tempt you into taking every light, lens and accessory, but you lose speed the moment you are hopping in and out of a car and trekking across fields.
+Overnight shoots can tempt you into taking every light, lens, and accessory, but you lose speed the moment you are hopping in and out of a car and trekking across fields.
 I kept it simple: the R6 on a cage, 24 to 70 for flexibility, and a SmallRig light with a silicone diffuser mounted directly to the rig so the setup stayed fast and consistent.
-Being able to dial in Kelvin and run the light at very low power in eco mode meant I could keep the scene looking natural without turning it into “lit footage”.
+Being able to dial in Kelvin and run the light at very low power in eco mode meant I could keep the scene looking natural without turning it into “lit footage.”
 I had the gimbal packed if I needed it, plus spare batteries, a power bank, a cleaning kit, a couple of lens options, and the drone.

 A faster lens could have helped in places, but going below f2.8 usually means primes, and swapping primes in moving situations is where you miss the action.
 With controlled light on the rig, the zoom gave me the shot variety I needed without slowing the team down.